“…if you remember the fashions of the 1970s, you’ll recall that in winter, chaps wore anoraks, crombies or parkas. Kim wore an opera-cape.”

 (Eugene Byrne, “Introduction”, Unforgivable Stories)

 I was born in Brixton, London, on July 31st, 1959.
 My parents, Bryan and Julia Newman, were potters who met at Harrow School of Art in the 1950s.
 My sister Sasha was born in 1961.
 In 1966, we moved to Aller, a village in Somerset, and my parents set up Aller Pottery, a studio and shop in a converted farm.
-My mother died in 2003, but my father still runs the pottery.

 I went to a progressive kindergarten and a primary school in Brixton, and then Huish Episcopi County Primary School in Langport, Somerset.
 In 1970, I passed the eleven plus and went to Dr Morgan’s Grammar School for Boys in Bridgwater – along with Brian Smedley, Eugene Byrne, Dean Skilton, Alex Dunn, Cheryl Morgan and others.
 In 1973, the education system changed and Morgan’s was amalgamated with two other schools to become Haygrove Comprehensive.
 I took my O levels there in 1975 and my A levels at Bridgwater College in 1977.
 I then took an English degree at the University of Sussex, just outside Brighton, graduating in 1980.
 I have not held down a conventional job.